Add, remove & assign phone numbers on demand

 “Hi!
 It’s Porter’s Steakhouse.
 We’d love to hear about how you felt about your latest dining experience at our restaurant.
 Please click this link to leave a review! 😊”

-The clock is ticking on you getting the best results from your mass text messages.
+The clock is ticking on you getting the best results from your broadcast SMS.

 Typically, people prefer it if you contact them during regular business hours.
 If you want people to open your message quickly, then the best time to send is between 9-5pm.
 This may come as a surprise given that those are working hours.
 Perhaps people are looking for a distraction — who knows!
 All we know is that this is generally the most effective sending time.